AstroPix/astropix-analysis/docs/index.rst

 expect things around here to be stable.
 You will also notice that the documentation is fairly sparse.)

+If you are not sure where to go from here, you should probably peek at the :ref:`api` page.

 .. toctree::
    :maxdepth: 2